First Power at Walney Extension Offshore Wind Farm

 Once fully commissioned, Walney Extension will leapfrog London Array to become the world's largest operational offshore wind farm.

-Andrew Cotterell, Walney Extension Programme Director at DONG Energy,
+Andrew Cotterell, Walney Extension Programme Director at DONG Energy, said:

 "We are delighted to have passed such an important milestone for the project.
 Exporting first power to the grid on schedule is the culmination of extensive on-shore and off-shore works and is testament to the hard work of everyone involved.
 In general, construction is progressing well to bring this record-breaking project online."